 Any incident or allegation involving abuse in an Illinois nursing facility must be reported to the State Agency within 24 hours, in accordance with state and federal rules.
 An investigation into the incident must be performed even if abuse, neglect or mistreatment is deemed not to have occurred.
 Unfortunately, not all nursing facilities follow this protocol, which can be detrimental to the victim.
-The elder abuse attorneys at Rosenfeld Injury Lawyers have represented many patients and resident family members who have made an allegation of abuse while residing at Illinois nursing facilities like Rainbow Beach Care Center.
+The elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many patients and resident family members who have made an allegation of abuse while residing at Illinois nursing facilities like Rainbow Beach Care Center.

 Rainbow Beach Care Center

 This Medicaid-approved Center is a 211-certified-bed facility providing cares and services to residents of Chicago and Cook County, Illinois.
 The ‘for profit’ Nursing Home is located at:

 7325 South Exchange Street

 The state of Illinois regularly updates their nursing home database system with complete details of every safety concern, health violation, opened investigation and filed complaint.
 The search results can be found on numerous sites including http://www.dph.illinois.gov/

 The Cook County nursing home neglect attorneys at Rosenfeld Injury Lawyers LLC uncovered various deficiencies, violations, hazards, and safety concerns at this nursing home including: